How to Network in the Music Industry

 To identify people who are going to waste your time, it’s best to look past what they say about themselves and focus on the quality of the results they produce.
 A portfolio of work, past achievements, and statistical results are all good indicators of someone’s ability.
 Pitching this type of information to a potential business contact isn’t snobby, it’s precisely the type of information they’re looking for if they’re trying to build business relationships.
 Remember, good business partnerships are built on data, tangible results, and proven track records.

 To summarize, there are two forms of connections you can make; social connections and business connections.
 Each kind of relationship has its own perks, and the way you go about creating and nurturing each type of relationship is entirely different.
-It’s important to avoid getting your wires crossed and allowing these different types of networks to bleed together too heavily.
+It’s important to avoid getting your wires crossed and allow these different types of networks to bleed together too heavily.
 While in some cases this crossover can result in a new friendship or business connection, the risk involved is often much higher than the reward.

 There are benefits to networking in a large city, but this also comes with some distractions that can draw you away from your work.
 You can create a reliable social network, and business network regardless of where you live thanks to the internet.